Stick or twist dilemma for EPL strugglers

 So it's no coincidence that clubs occupying the bottom five positions in the table have already sacked four managers as they bid to stay in England's top flight.

-The next big decision for the owners of those clubs threatened by the drop is how much they should spend in the January transfer window.
+The next big decision for the owners of those clubs threatened by the drop is how much they should spend in the January transfer window -- after all, just being in the EPL was worth a basic £55 million ($68 million) per team in 2015-16, and a reported £85 million ($105 million) this season.

 Do they break the bank and bring in a crop of new players to reinvigorate underachieving squads, or is it time to cut their losses and start planning for life in English football's second tier?